LocalInsomniac/ProjectNightmare/README.md

 # DISCLAIMER
 This is an **unofficial, non-profit** fan game.

-It is open-sourced and freeware, and will always be.
+The license only applies to the game engine and its first-party tools.

+It does not apply to any of the game assets in this repository.
+They are unlicensed, since some of Project Nightmare's assets are property of Nintendo and Capcom.

 We do not hold any copyrights.

-**Mario, Link & other related characters © Nintendo	• FMOD © Firelight Technologies**
+**Mario & Zelda © Nintendo • Ace Attorney © Capcom • FMOD © Firelight Technologies**